Ann Li (tennis): 2017–2018: Juniors, professional debut

-2018

 Li entered the Lexington Challenger where she defeated Renata Zarazúa, Julia Glushko, Anastasia Nefedova, Jessica Pegula, before losing to Asia Muhammad, in straight sets.

 She participated at the Landisville Challenge where she defeated former British No. 1, Heather Watson, and Wimbledon finalist, Sabine Lisicki, but lost to Madison Brengle in the quarterfinals.
 In the ITF Templeton Pro, she eliminated fellow wildcard Sophia Whittle but lost to Sofya Zhuk.
-She tried to qualify for the US Open but lost to Marie Bouzková.
+She tried to qualify for the 2018 US Open but lost to Marie Bouzková.
 She then entered an ITF event in Texas where she lost to Naomi Broady.
 Her best result after the US Open was at Stockton where she beat Jovana Jakšić and Lauren Davis, before yet again falling to Madison Brengle.
 In Templeton, she won against Nicole Gibbs before losing to Hailey Baptiste.

-2020: US Open third round, top 100
+2020: Major debut and third round, top 100

-At the Australian Open, Li played in the main draw of a Grand Slam tournament for the first time, after winning all of her qualifying matches.
+At the Australian Open, Li played made her Grand Slam tournament debut, after qualifying for the main draw.
 She advanced to the second round, where she lost to the eventual champion, Sofia Kenin.

-Li reached a third round of a major for the first time in her career at the US Open defeating 13th seed Alison Riske.
+Li reached the third round of a major for the first time in her career at the US Open defeating 13th seed Alison Riske en route, before her run was ended by 17th seed Angelique Kerber.
 She reached the top 100 at world No. 97, on 9 November 2020.

-2021: First title, Australian third round
+2021: First WTA Tour title, major third round, top 50

-Li reached a third round of a Grand Slam championship for the second time at the Australian Open.
-She then lost to seventh seed Aryna Sabalenka.
-She also reached the second round at the 2021 French Open on her debut at this major.
+Li reached a third round of a Grand Slam championship for the second time at the Australian Open, losing to seventh seed Aryna Sabalenka.
+She also reached the second round at the French Open on her debut at this major, at which point she lost to fifth seed Elina Svitolina.

 Li won her maiden WTA Tour title at the Tenerife Ladies Open, defeating Camila Osorio in the final, in straight sets.
-With this title, her ranking rose into the top 50 for the first time, reaching a new career-high of world No. 48, on 25 October 2021.
+With this title, her ranking rose into the top 50 for the first time, reaching a new career-high of No. 48 on 25 October 2021.
 In November, she was nominated on the list for the "2021 WTA Newcomer of the Year".

 2022–2023: WTA 1000 third round

 At the 2022 Miami Open, Li reached the third round of a WTA 1000 for the first time defeating third seed Anett Kontaveit, before losing to Alison Riske.

-She made the second round at Wimbledon overcoming Lucia Bronzetti for her first win at this major.
+In June, Li made the second round at Wimbledon, overcoming Lucia Bronzetti for her first win at this major.
 Li lost to Marie Bouzková.

 Li qualified for the 2023 Cincinnati Open where she defeated Magda Linette in the first round, before losing to second seed Aryna Sabalenka.
 She also made it through qualifying at the Guadalajara Open, but lost in the first round of the main draw to Sloane Stephens.